toloco/pyoanda/docs/usage.rst

         granularity="S30"
     )

-Note that if you are indenting to use the sandbox environment, you should first use the  API to create an account then use the account_id to run the example above.
+..
+Note:: that if you are indenting to use the sandbox environment, you should first use the  API to create an account then use the account_id to run the example above.

 .. code-block:: python

     from pyoanda import Client, SANDBOX

     c = Client(environment=SANDBOX)